zeebe-io/zeebe-chaos/chaos-days/blog/2024-08-19-Operate-improve-import-latency/index.md

 ### Actual

-As always we set a base installation up to compare against.
-The load is moderate to low which we can already use for our next experiment.
-Furthermore, we can compare the data from the [last chaos day](../2024-08-16-Operate-load-handling/index.md).
+As always, we set a base installation up to compare against.
+The load is moderate-to-low (15 PI/s).
+We can compare the data from the [last chaos day](../2024-08-16-Operate-load-handling/index.md) here as well.

 <details>
 <summary>Base: Helm install command</summary>